-If you’re looking to get the most bang for your buck when shopping for a new vehicle, waiting to buy at the end of the manufacturer’s current model year is a great way to potentially save hundreds or even thousands of dollars while still enjoying the satisfaction of driving off the lot in a brand new car.
+Suppose you want the most bang for your buck when buying a new automobile.
+Purchasing near the end of the manufacturer’s current model year can save you hundreds or even thousands of dollars while still giving you the satisfaction of driving off the lot in a brand new car.

-First of all, understand that there is no universal “end of model year,” as production cycles can vary from one auto manufacturer to the next.
-Don’t fall into the mistaken assumption that the end of a vehicle’s model year will fall in-line with the end of the calendar year, as this is not often the case.
+First, understand that there is no universal “end of the model year,” as production cycles can vary from one auto manufacturer to the next.
+Don’t fall into the mistaken assumption that the end of a vehicle’s model year will fall in line with the end of the calendar year, as this is not often the case.

-For example, if a car you’re interested in has a new model release date for November, you would probably be at the greatest advantage to shop for leftover new cars of that model sometime in October.
+For example, if a car you’re interested in has a new model release date for November, you would probably be at the most significant advantage to shop for leftover new cars of that model sometime in October.

 In most cases, you can expect a new model year to start around late fall or early winter.
-It is pretty rare for a new model year to be released in the spring or summer, but it’s not entirely unheard of so be sure to do your research.
+It is rare for a new model year to release in the spring or summer, but it’s not entirely unheard of, so be sure to do your research.

-2. Consider Your Needs When Buying an End of the Model Year Car
+2) Consider Your Needs When Buying a Leftover New Car

-For instance, let’s say buying a 2018 model year of one car will save you $2,000 on your purchase when compared to a 2019 model of the same car.
-However, because you like to buy a new car every few years, your 2018 model may have a significantly lower resale/trade-in value than a 2019 model (possibly several thousand dollars lower).
+For instance, let’s say buying a 2022 model year of one car will save you $2,000 on your purchase compared to a 2023 model of the exact vehicle.
+However, because you like to buy a new car every few years, your 2022 model may have a significantly lower resale/trade-in value than a 2023 model (possibly several thousand dollars lower).

 As a result, you may have saved some money on your vehicle up-front by buying at the end of the model year, but you ultimately would have saved more by purchasing the newer model year and trading it back in or selling it for more down the road.

-If you’re thinking of buying an end-of-model-year car, take time to assess and determine your own needs before you head to the dealership.
-This means figuring out what type of budget you’re working with and whether or not you’ll need to arrange financing.
+If you’re considering buying an end-of-model-year car, take time to assess and determine your own needs before heading to the dealership.
+You should decide on what type of budget you’re working with and whether or not you’ll need to arrange auto financing.

 If you plan on applying for financing, what type of down payment are you comfortable with putting down?
-If you have some specific makes and models in mind, it can also be a good idea to check with a few online auto insurance carriers and get a few free online insurance quotes so you can have a better idea of how much you’ll be paying each month for coverage.
+Suppose you have some specific makes and models in mind.
+In that case, it can also be a good idea to check with a few online auto insurance carriers and get a few free online insurance quotes so you can better understand how much you’ll be paying each month for coverage.

-You may also want to make a list of “needs” versus “wants” in a new car.
-Make sure you’ll be able to check off most (if not all) of your “needs” with a leftover new car; it may not be worth saving a couple thousand dollars on an end-of-model-year vehicle if it means not getting all the features you want, so know how to decide when it may actually be worth it to spend a little more on a new model year or another car altogether.
+You may also want to list “needs” versus “wants” in a new car.
+It may be worth saving a few thousand dollars if you can check off most (if not all) of your “wants” with a leftover new car.
+However, if you don’t get all the features or the car you want, it may be worth passing on an end-of-the-model-year vehicle.

 4. Take Advantage of Discontinued Models

-A little online new car research will generally tell you whether or not a particular model of vehicle is being discontinued for the following year.
-If you already have your heart set on a specific vehicle, then, be sure to find out whether or not it will continue to be in production.
+A little online new car research will generally tell you whether or not a particular discontinued model for the following year.
+If you already have your heart set on a specific vehicle, then be sure to determine whether it will continue to be in production.

-If not, and if there is still a relatively high demand for that vehicle, you might actually end up paying more for the car than if it were not being discontinued.
+If not, and if there is still a relatively high demand for that vehicle, you might end up paying more for the car than if it was not discontinued.
 This is basic supply-and-demand economics at work, unfortunately.

-On the flip side, if you’re still set on a particular make and model of car that’s about to be discontinued, you’ll want to act quickly and buy while the inventory is still available.
+On the flip side, if you’re still set on a particular make and model of car that’s being phased out, you’ll want to act quickly and buy while the inventory is still available.

-When you shop for a leftover new car and see a price that seems too good to be true, make sure to ask whether or not the vehicle has been previously used as a demo or loaner.
+When you shop for a leftover new car and see a price that seems too good to be true, ask whether or not the vehicle is previously used as a demo or loaner.

 These are vehicles that the dealership may provide to service customers to borrow when they’re having work done on their cars.
 As a result, they may have higher mileage on them.

-If you notice while test driving that the number on the odometer seems higher than you would expect for a new car, don’t hesitate to ask; the dealership will be legally required to disclose this to you.
+If you notice while test driving that the number on the odometer seems higher than you would expect for a new car, don’t hesitate to ask; the dealership legally must disclose this to you.

-On the other hand, if the car you’re looking at is really lacking a specific feature that you wanted, it can never hurt to try and negotiate with the dealership.
-If they’re really desperate to move the vehicle off their lot, they might be willing to install that must-have feature for free or for a heavily discounted price.
+On the other hand, if the car you’re looking at lacks a specific feature that you wanted, it can never hurt to try and negotiate with the dealership.
+If they’re desperate to move the vehicle off their lot, they might be willing to install that must-have feature for free or at a heavily discounted price.

-This occurs when a dealership advertises a leftover new car at a seemingly too-good-to-be-true discount.
-Once you arrive at the dealership, you’re informed that the vehicle advertised has already been sold, but that there is another option available that’s just a little more expensive.
+This common technique occurs when a dealership advertises a leftover new car at a seemingly too-good-to-be-true discount.
+Once you arrive at the dealership, you find out that the advertised vehicle has already sold but that another option is available that’s just a little more expensive.

 This “bait and switch” tactic is unfair and even illegal in some states.
 Either way, it’s a sign of an unscrupulous dealer, so it’s best to walk away and take your business elsewhere.

-When it comes to negotiations, did you know that the time of day and day of the week you visit the dealership can make a big difference?
+When it comes to negotiations, did you know that the time and day of the week you visit the dealership can make a big difference?
 Think about it.
-Most car salespeople are paid commission, so they’re naturally going to want to help customers that are willing to spend the most money on a new car.
+Most car salespeople are paid commission, so they’re naturally going to want to help customers willing to spend the most money on a new car.